 Contact the Authorities

 Calling the cops is usually advisable, even if there are no significant injuries.
 Although the cops often take a long time to get on the scene, the wait is worth it.
 Additionally, you might require a traffic police accident report to verify an insurance claim.
+If you live in Missouri, the Missouri accident reports can be accessed online by adding the ZIP code or city along with the date of the accident and the vehicle details.

 Interchange Information with the Other Motorist